croaky/blog/articles/deno.md

 ## Modules

-There is no `package.json` or a centralized package management server.
+There is no `package.json` or centralized package management server.
+The core team feels that style of package manager has caused more harm than good.

-Modules are imported explicitly from a server using URLs:
+Instead, modules are imported explicitly from a server using URLs:

 ```ts
 import { serve } from "https://deno.land/std/http/server.ts"